 to ignore the GEICO Camel.

 Camels are distinctive for their humps, of course.
-The first time I ever heard the word “Hump” when I was a child.
-I don’t think it had anything to do with the days of the week.
+The first time I ever heard the word “Hump” was when I was a child.
+It didn’t have have anything to do with the days of the week.
 The expression was “busting my hump” and it was always said by men.
 I thought it might have something to with sex.
-At the time I didn’t know much about human reproduction but I was aware of the tension that existed between the genders.
+At the time didn’t understand human reproduction but I was aware of the tension that existed between the genders.
 The Free Dictionary states that this idiom means “to exert a significant amount of energy to do, accomplish, or complete something, especially with great haste.
 I’ve been busting my hump all night long to get this presentation ready for tomorrow’s meeting.”
 Apparently the meaning changes when someone else attempts to “bust your hump.”
-The variation means “to criticize somebody in an angry or annoying way.” and generally implies a threat to what we also call the male package.
+This subtle variation means “to criticize somebody in an angry or annoying way.”

 As a Dayologist I have some critical information to add.
-Mercury has been given the astrological rulership of Wednesday.
-Traditionally as the “messenger” Mercury oversees all manner of learning, language, communication and systems.
+Astrologically Wednesday is ruled by the planet Mercury.
+As the “messenger” Mercury oversees all manner of learning, language, communication and information systems.
 It is brilliant and organized, but also known for its bad habits of criticizing, complaining and backbiting.
-The camel as it is portrayed in the Geico advertisement represents our subconscious resentment of having to work at endless and meaningless tasks and especially so on such a perceptive day.
+The camel portrayed in the Geico ad represents our current subconscious mental resentment of having to work at endless and meaningless tasks and especially so on Wednesday, such a beautifully perceptive day.

-Instead of just making profits for corporate interests, let’s turn our backs on the “camel consciousness” and find ways to redirect our efforts toward the welfare of all humanity.
-That will allow Wednesday and all the other days of the week to function, each according to its own spiritual purpose and to the world’s benefits.
+Instead of just contributing endless profits to corporate interests, let’s turn our backs on the annoying “camel consciousness” of the workplace and redirect some of our efforts toward improving the overall welfare of humanity.
+Some small acts will do.
+This will allow Wednesday and all the other days of the week to function, each according to their intended purpose.